A "Leave the Leaves" sign on a post

 Do you #leavetheleaves?
 [AFFILIATE NAME] and other @beecityusa and #beecampususa affiliates are asking you to keep leaf litter in your garden or yard to help save the bees.

-Leaves provide food and shelter for
+Leaves provide food and shelter for:

 🐝 bumble bees